caeus/foodopia/README.md

 Just go to the Main.scala file, it wires all dependencies manually (yep, no DI library) and it will give you an overall view of the architecture.

+## Caveats, obstacles and problems

+Are there free APIs to search for cities and restaurants?
+I ended up paying a google service.